 What I offer won’t be the right fit for everyone's budget, so I like to remove the mystery of pricing as early as possible by providing a ballpark idea of what working with me might cost you.

 Consider $8—12K per week as a rough guideline for my rate.
-As for timing, something like a ‘straightforward’ ecommerce site might take from somewhere in the region of 3 or 4 weeks to design.
+As for timing, something like a ‘straightforward’ barebones ecommerce site might take from somewhere in the region of 4 or 5 weeks to design.
 Again, these are just rough estimates and should only be used for initial budgeting consideration, as every project is different.

-If you have a project in mind you think I’d be a good fit for, let’s chat!
-The best thing to do is shoot me an email to firstname.lastname@example.org
+If you have a project in mind you think I’d be a good fit for, let’s talk!
+The best thing to do is shoot an email to firstname.lastname@example.org

 and tell me a little bit about you and your project, and we can take it from there.